Rafostar/clapper/doc/reference/clapper/clapper-enhancers.md

 Use [method@Clapper.EnhancerProxy.set_locally] to set `local` properties.
 These are meant for applications to freely customize as they please.
-Remember that you can only set them on a enhancer proxy object belonging to some player instance and not the global one.
+Remember that you can only set them on a enhancer proxy object belonging to some player instance and not the global list.

 ### Plugin Info File